eclipse/epsilon-website/mkdocs/docs/doc/articles/target-platform/index.md

     mvn clean install

 If this command succeeds, it is ready to be pushed.
-Push the changes, wait until the build succeeds in the [Epsilon Jenkins instance](https://ci.eclipse.org/epsilon/job/interim-kubernetes/job/master/) (Hudson checks every 5 minutes or so for changes), and then you're done!
+Push the changes, wait until the build succeeds in the [Epsilon Jenkins instance](https://ci.eclipse.org/epsilon/job/interim-kubernetes/job/main/) (Jenkins checks every 5 minutes or so for changes), and then you're done!